redhat-nfvpe/ansible-role-vm-spinup/README.md

 ### Network options

+`network_type` indicates network environment for the virtual machines. `"default"` has one bridge and others are different for each purpose.

 Note that this creates a bridge on the host as the name specified by `bridge_network_name`.

 The virtual machines will be bridged to the bridge specified by `bridge_name`.

 ```
+# Network type (default/ipv6/kokonet)
+network_type: "default"

 # Enables a bridge to the outside LAN
 # (as opposed to using virbr0)
 bridge_name: virbr0